Field theory of monitored, interacting fermion dynamics with charge conservation: Survey of results

 The same form for the theory arises in general dimensions.
 The action consists of the average density sector $S_{\textrm{U(1)}}$ [Eq.~(\ref{eq:U(1)})] and the entanglement sector $S_{\textrm{SU($R$)}} + S_I$ [Eqs.~(\ref{eq:PCM}) and (\ref{eq:SI})].
 We stress that the entanglement sector governs the dynamics of entanglement, as well as other observables that are non-linear functions of the quantum-trajectory-resolved density matrix.
 The $S_I$ term partially reduces the original symmetry $\rSU(R)\times \rSU(R)$ of $S_{\textrm{SU($R$)}}$.
 For each copy of $\rSU(R)$, what remains is generated by a $S_R$ permutation symmetry and $[\rU(1)]^{R-1}$ symmetries, as expected for an interacting circuit.
 The $[\rU(1)]^{R-1}$ symmetries manifest through the diagonal elements of the SU($R$) field [see Eq.~(\ref{eq:ChargeSharpDOF}) below], and are the key to the charge-sharpening transition \cite{Agrawal22} in the volume-law phase, while the $S_R \times S_R$ symmetry is responsible for the transition between volume-law and area-law entanglement scaling \cite{Jian20,Bao20}.

-The diffusive global U(1) sector governed by Eq.~(\ref{eq:U(1)}) is unchanged by the incorporation of interactions.
+The diffusive global U(1) sector governed by Eq.~(\ref{eq:U(1)}) is not structurally modified by the interactions, which can indirectly renormalize the bare diffusion constant [defined in Eq.~(\ref{Ward1+1})].
+This renormalization can occur, e.g., through interaction corrections to the root-mean-square band velocity $v$.
 This is consistent with the idea that quantities linear in the average density matrix (such as the average particle density) are oblivious to phase transitions that can occur in the entanglement or generally within \emph{moments} of physical observables, including those of the charge density.

 The Noether current-current perturbation in Eq.~(\ref{eq:SI}) is marginal in the RG sense at tree level, while the quartic interaction is relevant.
 If we parameterize $\hat{X} = \exp(\ii \hy/\sqrt{\lambda})$, with $\hy$ a traceless Hermitian matrix, then the interaction part of the action has the expansion